Pat Buchanan 2000 presidential campaign

 A number of lawsuits arose from the campaign and the transfer of power within the national party.
-In February, party officials voted to remove the party chair, a Buchanan critic, and to replace him with Buchanan's campaign chair, economist and Perot's 1996 running-mate Pat Choate.
-The former chairman filed a suit alleging that the meeting at which officials cast their votes was illegally convened, but a judge ruled that Choate was the rightful chair.
-Concurrently, the chair of the New Hampshire Reform Party threatened legal action against Buchanan's campaign for misleading mailers sent to Reform voters within the state, and Buchanan filed a suit against the Federal Elections Commission (FEC) after the body declined to act on a petition to be included in the nationally televised presidential debates.
+In February, party officials voted to remove party chair Jack Gargan, a Buchanan critic, and to replace him with Buchanan's campaign chair, economist and Perot's 1996 running mate Pat Choate.
+Gargan filed a suit alleging that the meeting at which officials cast their votes was illegally convened, but a judge ruled that Choate was the rightful chair.
+Concurrently, the chair of the New Hampshire Reform Party threatened legal action against Buchanan's campaign for misleading mailers sent to Reform voters within the state, and Buchanan filed a suit against the Federal Election Commission (FEC) after the body declined to act on a petition to be included in the nationally televised presidential debates.
 A federal judge ruled in favor of the FEC.
 Another suit, filed by Hagelin, alleged that he was the rightful nominee, and thus entitled to the matching federal campaign funds; the funds were, following a legal battle, awarded to the Buchanan campaign.

 Buchanan launched his general election campaign on September 18 with a rally at Bob Jones University.
 He ran on an anti-NAFTA, pro-life, anti-war, non-interventionist platform similar to that of his two previous presidential campaigns.
 In the general election, the campaign attracted attention with a series of television commercials which dealt with issues such as immigration, gay rights, and campaign finance, and drew some criticism for the support which it attracted from the far right.
-The Buchanan—Foster ticket went on to win 449,895 votes in the November election, the fourth-highest total.
+The Buchanan-Foster ticket went on to win 449,895 votes in the November election, the fourth-highest total.
 The ticket was also speculated to indirectly have influenced the result of the election, due to the design of a Palm Beach, Florida, ballot which led many Gore supporters to accidentally cast a vote for Buchanan.
-The Bush campaign contended that Palm Beach County was a Buchanan "stronghold", but both the candidate and his Florida campaign staff disputed that characterization.
+The Bush campaign contended that Palm Beach County was a Reform Party "stronghold", but Buchanan and his Florida campaign staff disputed that characterization.
 Following the election, Buchanan briefly maintained ties with the party, but formally left it shortly thereafter and became a political independent.